 When generated

-This primitive is generated by a MISF after receiving a MIS_Prereg_Xfer request protocol message.
+This primitive is generated by an MISF after receiving an MIS_Prereg_Xfer request message.

 Effect on receipt

-If TPoSIdentifier is not provided, the MIS application on the SPoS uses the information provided by the MN to identify an appropriate target PoS (TPoS).
-If the TPoS is hosted remotely (e.g., in a separate target network), the MIS application on the SPoS must generate a MIS_N2N_Prereg_Xfer.request primitive for the TPoS.
+If TPoSIdentifier is not provided, the MIS user on the SPoS uses the information provided by the MN to identify an appropriate target PoS (TPoS).
+If the TPoS is hosted remotely (e.g., in a separate target network), the MIS user on the SPoS must generate a MIS_N2N_Prereg_Xfer.request primitive for the TPoS.
 Otherwise, the MIS application must generate a MIS_Prereg_Xfer.response primitive and transmit that response to the MISF specified by the SourceIdentifier.

 MIS_Prereg_Xfer.response